paulness/gatsby-starter-personal-blog/content/posts/2020-03-14--median-of-two-arrays/index.md

         Returns
         -------
         int
-            Median number which partitions both arrays if they were already merged and sorted
+            The median number which partitions both arrays if they were already merged and sorted
         """

         if not nums1 and not nums2: